 There is a wide variety of strategies and choosing a strategy is not an easy task.
 The vision and goals of your movement will dictate the strategies (and tactics) you want to choose.
 Example: If your goal is to increase the number of urban gardens, going on strikes or protest marches isn’t a very useful tactic.
 The resources spent for mobilizing and securing a protest would be better spent on actual gardening.
 And if you’re worried about the safety of your gardens, organizing a neighborhood watch might prove a more useful tactic than starting an advocating campaign for increased surveillance.

 There are many ways to differentiate between types of strategies.
-We decided to use two factors: focus on the system (institutions) or communities (people) and whether strategies are more on the radical (disruptive) or civilized (reformative) side of things.
+We decided to use two factors: focus on the system (institutions) or communities (people) and whether strategies are more on the radical (disruptive) or lenient (reformative) side of things.
 You can find a visual representation of this typology below.

 The reason we didn’t like any of the existing ways to distinguish between strategies is that they heavily focus on political activism and institutional strategies.
 People building community workshops and giving free classes in sign language are rarely seen or identify themselves as activists.

 Most conventional activists, especially those visible in the mainstream, are using what we called Institutional strategies - putting pressure on governments to tweak the current system in order to improve the wellbeing of the people they represent.
 Some of the strategies from this category are Calling to vote, lawsuits, lobbying, advocacy campaigns, running for office, talking to politicians… What’s common for all of these is that their primary target are people in institutions of power (companies, national, regional or local governments, public institutions etc), and the demands are changes within the framework of the current system.